janick/WT32-SqLn/README.md

 ## Programming

-Unlike other ESP32 development boards, you can't program the WT32-SC01 Plus using the USB-C port.
+Unlike other ESP32 development boards, you can't simply connect the WT32-SC01 Plus via its USB-C port and let the Arduino IDE do its magic.
-That port is only for supplying power.
 You *HAVE TO* use the serial port and trigger the programming mode using EN and GPIO0.
 As the programmer wasn't included with the board I purchased, it was a particularly frustrating step.

+**Note:** Apparently, you can program via the USB-C port but since there is no BOOT button, you have to manually short the GPIO0 and GND pins on the Debug Interface.
+To be verified.

 If you bought the version that includes the programmer, you can skip to the "[Using the WT programmer](#using-the-wt-programmer)" section.